Brewers beat White Sox 7-1; La Russa, Anderson ejected - WHIZ News

+MILWAUKEE (AP) — Chicago White Sox manager Tony La Russa got ejected for the first time in a decade.
+Milwaukee’s Tyrone Taylor gave him even more reason to feel frustrated shortly afterward.

-MILWAUKEE (AP) — Tyrone Taylor hit a grand slam to cap the Milwaukee Brewers’ six-run outburst in the seventh inning of a 7-1 victory over the Chicago White Sox on Friday night.
+Taylor hit a grand slam to cap the Brewers’ six-run outburst in the seventh inning of a 7-1 victory Friday night.
+Taylor’s grand slam came shortly after a bases-loaded walk to Rowdy Tellez prompted La Russa’s ejection.

+“Before most at-bats, I have to calm myself down a little bit,” Taylor said.
+“But that one, I definitely had to chill out and stay locked in and regroup and just try to go up there and have a good at-bat.”

-La Russa’s ejection came during a mound conference with two outs in the seventh after Milwaukee’s Rowdy Tellez drew a bases-loaded walk on a 3-2 pitch that was ruled just outside.
+The ejection of La Russa came during a mound conference with two outs in the seventh after Tellez walked on a 3-2 pitch that was ruled just outside.
 Anderson was in the dugout in the top of the eighth inning when he also got tossed.

+This marked the first ejection of the year for La Russa, who retired from managing in 2011 before making a comeback this season.

+“I’ve been thrown out a bunch of times in my career, but it’s all because of emotion,” La Russa said.
+“Sometimes you flare up because you care.
+I repeat, it’s not our goal to yell at umpires and make them a part of whatever the game is that day.
+Sometimes, when you care about winning, which we do, you flare up.
+Umpires understand that emotion is part of it, so they hear with one ear and see with one eye, but sometimes it goes too far, and today it went too far.”

+La Russa’s issues apparently stemmed from Ryan Burr’s two-out walk to Luis Urías, who batted immediately before Tellez.
+La Russa said he believed Urías’ approach at the plate made pitches in the strike zone appear high.

+“I absolutely do not think he did it intentionally,” La Russa said.
+“I think he’s an RBI guy.
+But he had a long stride, and it made pitches look like (they were) high when we didn’t think they were balls.”

-Ryan Burr remained in the game after issuing the bases-loaded walk to Tellez, but he threw a 2-2 pitch that Taylor sent just inside the left-field foul pole.
+Burr remained in the game after walking Tellez, but he threw a 2-2 pitch that Taylor sent just inside the left-field foul pole to give the Brewers a 7-0 edge.

+Taylor said he wasn’t sure initially whether his drive would go foul.

+“But then as I saw the ball fly I knew it was going to stay fair,” Taylor said.
+“It was sick.
+I was able to celebrate with my teammates.
+I don’t even know who I made eye contact with in the dugout, but I feel like I made eye contact with every single person and I could feel their energy and I just got hyped with them.
+I almost missed first base.
+But we snuck that foot in there, baby.”

-Aaron Bummer and Burr each walked two batters in the seventh to help Milwaukee break the game open.
+Aaron Bummer and Burr each walked two batters in the seventh.
 The White Sox issued a total of nine walks.

 Tellez went 2 for 3 with two RBIs and put the Brewers ahead for good with his bases-loaded single in the fourth off Lucas Giolito (8-7).
 Tellez, acquired from Toronto on July 6, was 2 of 13 with the Brewers before Friday.